python-effect/effect/README.rst

 Then I realized that stubs were a lot like my idea for the "Request" object that my ideal HTTP client library would return -- in other words, the stubs could be promoted to being used in the real implementation.
-That way the majority of my tetss wouldn't need any mocking or stubbing, and would just invoke the pure 'get' method and ensure that it returned a Request object that looked right.
+That way the majority of my tests wouldn't need any mocking or stubbing, and would just invoke the pure 'get' method and ensure that it returned a Request object that looked right.